Dental Implants Beverly Hills

 You may be thinking yourself about getting dental implants, or perhaps your own doctor is referring you to our facility for the procedure.
-For among the best dental implants Los Angeles has available, the dental team at MD Periodontics routinely provides top quality service, they are helmed by board certified periodontist and with a Masters of Science degree from USC, Dr. Abdy Moshrefi.
+For among the best dental implants Beverly Hills has available, the dental team at MD Periodontics routinely provides top quality service, they are helmed by board certified periodontist and with a Masters of Science degree from USC, Dr. Abdy Moshrefi.

 Accurate, pinpointed placement is very important, not only for the implant itself but also in relation to the jawbone and surrounding teeth.
 The examination also determines if your bone structure is sufficient to support a dental implant.
 If it's found that you do not have adequate bone to accept an implant, we can go over your options to remedy that, such as bone grafts to build up more bone.